AiurTech/virgo-spark-cluster/README.md

 This project started as an attempt to use the images kindly provided by the [Big Data Europe 2020 Project](https://hub.docker.com/u/bde2020).
 However, we've found the images not suitable since they did not integrate Spark with Hive correctly.
-Furthermore, the images are no longer supported.
+Furthermore, those images are no longer supported.

 ## Commercial support available